KaminskiJakub/automation-framework-with-spring/README.md

   Control of an object is inverted to a more professional dedicated framework, that handles that object and responsibility of the object on our behalf.
   In class `ConfigurationProperties` in `utils` package there is added annotation `@Component` - a spring bean, so it’s a part of inversion of control.
 Also there are annotations `@Value` which define a variable.
 Additional annotation `@PropertySource` points to file `framework.properties` where are pairs key-value placed.
     - There is also a basic class `AutomationFrameworkConfiguration` in package `confi`’, which scans framework for components.
 There is annotation `@Configuration` and annotation `@ComponentScan` where we specify a package where do we want to perform component scan in a search for `@Components` annotations.

+## BDD extended description

+- Similarly to Spring description, I added more detailed explanation about BDD in this section.

+  -  TODO

 ## Room for Improvement
 - As mentioned above, the idea of this project was to put focus on spring functionalities, so there are only basic features created.